 - File an administrative appeal.
 The deadline for submission is 180 days from the denial date.

 At Fusco, Brandenstein & Rada, P.C., we know the importance of collecting benefit payments promptly.
-You don’t want to face ongoing financial struggles while you’re waiting for the insurance company to approve your claim.
+You don’t want to face ongoing financial struggles while waiting for the insurance company to approve your claim.
 We’ll ensure they treat you fairly and don’t violate your rights under ERISA law.
 Our legal team will work diligently to reach a favorable outcome and recover the maximum benefits you deserve.